Feature #36172: Forge cleanup and update umbrella issue

 time for this as I will be on vacation next week.
 I created a ticket for

-Updated by Steffen Gebert about 9 years ago
+Updated by Steffen Gebert over 9 years ago

 - Status changed from New to Resolved